RobTillaart/FunctionGenerator/README.md

   - **float stairDC()**
 - Bezier curve? (too complex)
 - record a signal and play back  ==> separate class
+- document max frequency per wave form etc.
+  Should this be in the library? differs per board.

 ## Support